device42/Device42_API_Java_Sample/README.md

 # Device42 API Java Sample
-Sample Java code to show how to access Device42 API's with Java
+Sample Java code to show how to access Device42 API's with Java and utilize the result as JSON objects

 #Dependencies
 JDK 1.7